 Absolutely!
 To serve, divide pork between warmed corn tortillas; top with pickled onions, cilantro, and radishes.
 Serve with lime wedges.

-Cochinita Pibil Recipe for Pork Enchiladas
+Cochinita Pibil Pork Enchiladas

 I hope you give these pork enchiladas a try, and if you do, please come back and give the recipe a star rating.
 And scroll down and leave a comment about your experience in making them.